midwestcoder2020/pyhexviewer/README.md

 # pyhexviewer

 This project provides two scripts which can be used as CLI hex viewers.
 Simply start the script and enter the file name when prompted.
-From there press 'enter' to keep scrolling or 'q' to quite the program.
+From there press 'enter' to keep scrolling or 'q' to quit the program.

 ## Contains 2x versions; hexviewer and hewviewer lite